 It is therefore imperative that takeoff not be attempted unless it has been ascertained, as required by regulation, that all critical components of the aircraft are free of adhering snow, frost, or other ice formations.

 The only method currently known of positively ascertaining that an aircraft is clean prior to takeoff is by close inspection.

 Source: AC 20-117, ¶4.

 The clean aircraft concept is essential.
-The FAR ames the clean aircraft concept law.
+The FAA makes the clean aircraft concept law.

 In conditions of freezing precipitation or high humidity when aircraft surface temperatures are near or below freezing and when it cannot be determined that snow or other ice crystal accumulations are not adhering and will blow off during initial stages of takeoff, surfaces should be anti-iced to retard the formation of ice prior to takeoff.